inside.ewu.edu

 Choosing the program option, delivery method, cohort start, and location that best fits a student's lifestyle is an important decision for successful degree completion.

 Full-time MSW Program - Cheney: The full-time MSW Program delivers coursework in-person on a weekly basis on the Cheney campus for the first year and in Spokane at the Catalyst building for the second year.
 A new cohort of students begins every fall quarter.
-The cohort follows the standard academic-year calendar (fall, winter, and spring) and completes their degree within 2 years, excluding summers.
+The cohort follows the standard academic-year calendar (fall, winter, and spring) and completes their degree within 2 years, excluding summer.
 Because of the demands of the full-time program, full-time employment is not recommended while a student is in the program.

 Part-Time MSW Program: The part-time MSW Programs have been designed for people who must retain a full-time job or other full-time obligations while earning a graduate education, and may reside in Northwestern, Central, and Eastern Washington, and the Idaho panhandle.
 The part-time MSW Program uses a hybrid format for course delivery, partial in-person and partial online.
 The part-time cohorts begin in the summer quarter and the course of study uses all four quarters (summer, fall, winter, and spring) for a total of 3 years.
 With the required in-person sessions, students must prepare their schedules to travel to the location of the program, either Everett, WA or Spokane, WA.
-The part-time MSW Programs includes differential tuition, therefore, there is a higher per-credit fee than the full-time MSW Program to cover faculty travel, use of off-campus facilities, and program coordination.
+The part-time MSW Programs includes differential tuition, therefore, there is a higher per-credit fee than the full-time MSW Program to cover off-campus facilities and program coordination.
 Part-time student pay less in university fees.

-- Spokane: This part-time program delivers coursework in-person on three weekends per quarter with coursework online the remaining weeks.
+• Spokane: This part-time program delivers coursework in-person on three weekends per quarter with coursework online the remaining weeks.
 A new cohort of students begins in the summer quarter of odd-numbered years with classes held in Spokane, WA.
 This program is designed to serve students primarily from central and eastern Washington counties, and the Idaho panhandle counties.

 Advanced Standing MSW Program (51 credits): This program allows graduates of a CSWE accredited BASW or BSW undergraduate program to complete the MSW Program with 51 credits.
 Visit the SSW MSW Application Information webpage for deadlines and start of term dates.

-- Full-Time: A cohort of students for the advanced standing curriculum begins each summer with a seminar on generalist social work curriculum.
+• Full-Time: A cohort of students for the advanced standing curriculum begins each summer with a seminar on generalist social work curriculum.
 The cohort joins the current cohort of full-time students each fall quarter.
 The advanced standing curriculum is completed with the summer seminar and 3 quarters (fall, winter, and spring).

-- Part-Time: A cohort of students for the advanced standing curriculum begins with a summer seminar on the generalist social work curriculum and is joining a current cohort.
+• Part-Time: A cohort of students for the advanced standing curriculum begins with a summer seminar on the generalist social work curriculum and is joining a current cohort.
 The Everett PT MSW Program accepts students for the advanced standing curriculum on odd numbered years.
 The Spokane PT MSW Program accepts students for the advanced standing curriculum on even numbered years.
 For both these part-time MSW Programs, the advanced standing curriculum is completed with the summer seminar plus 6 quarters (winter, spring, summer, fall, winter, and spring).

 Admission Requirements for the MSW Program